BPC-157 vs TB-500: Research Considerations

 Research Use Only

 Both BPC-157 and TB-500 are intended for laboratory research use only.
-They are not approved for human consumption, medical use, or any therapeutic applications.
+They are not approved for human consumption, veterinary use, food, drug, diagnostic, therapeutic, or cosmetic applications.
 All research should be conducted by qualified researchers in appropriate laboratory settings.